 \section{Model and analysis setups}

-In this section, we describe in greater detail of the model and measures.
-We firstly describe the extended POMP model $(X_n, Y_n \;;\Theta_n)$ on graph $G$ in Section \ref{sec:model_structure}, and then the partition $\mathcal{K}$ that separates $G$ to independent blocks in Section \ref{sec:Partition}, followed by the global and local metrics necessary to conduct analysis in Section \ref{sec:metric}.
+In this section, we firstly describe the extended POMP model $(X_n, Y_n \;;\Theta_n)$ on graph $G$ in Section \ref{sec:model_structure}, and then the partition $\mathcal{K}$ that separates $G$ into nonoverlapping blocks in Section \ref{sec:Partition}, followed by the global and local metrics necessary to conduct analysis in Section \ref{sec:metric}.